 3) Training and lifestyle must be cohesive in order to be fun.

-Long before my experience with chronic dysregulation, I knew one of the biggest components of my job was actually reeling in athletes who wanted to train too hard all the time.
+Long before my experience with dysautonomia, I knew one of the biggest components of my job was actually reeling in athletes who wanted to train too hard all the time.
 The athletes who come to me wanting coaching don’t lack motivation: they all have copious enthusiasm for their sport.
 In general, it’s my job to help these athletes balance the right type of stimulus with sufficient rest to produce the adaptation they want.

 My health crisis has only made me more fanatical on these points.